SMART NT Step One:

 Top-to-toe expert fetal examination

 Disclaimer!
 These reflections are my own and arise from practice rather than committee.
 They do not represent the positions of the FMF, UCLH, NHS, RCOG, ISUOG, or any other organisation.
 As with any clinician, I may make mistakes or misjudgements.
-But I believe that coupling a careful 10 Week Scan with modern NIPT, and escalating to targeted diagnostics when indicated, offers families the balance we seek: early clarity without haste, and precision without noise.
+In my view, a carefully performed 10 Week Scan, used alongside appropriately selected modern NIPT and followed by targeted diagnostic testing when indicated, can provide a balanced clinical approach by supporting earlier risk assessment while avoiding unnecessary intervention or over-interpretation.
+Dr Fred Ushakov

 For medical professionals who want to learn more about the SMART NT approach, access training, and join our clinical network.